 - The coolant level must be checked on a cold engine since the level varies with engine temperature. - Make sure that the vehicle is positioned straight up when checking the coolant level.
-A slight tilt to the side can result in a false reading. - 2.
-Remove the seat.
-(See page 3-14.) - Check the coolant level in the coolant reservoir.
+A slight tilt to the side can result in a false reading. - Check the coolant level in the coolant reservoir.